Spartan Health Sciences University

-Spartan Health Sciences University is a private, for-profit medical school located in Vieux Fort, St. Lucia, in the Caribbean.
+Spartan Health Sciences University is a private, for-profit medical school located in Vieux Fort, Saint Lucia, in the Caribbean.
 Spartan confers upon its graduates the Doctor of Medicine (MD) degree.
-Spartan graduates can practice medicine in 46 US states.
+Spartan graduates are eligible to practice medicine in 46 US states, and focuses on graduating doctors to work in the United States.

 History

-Spartan was established in Saint Lucia on January 7, 1980, as St. Lucia Health Sciences University.
+Spartan was established in Saint Lucia on 7 January 1980, as St. Lucia Health Sciences University.
 The first campus was located in Castries, the capital city.
 In November 1983, the school was renamed Spartan Health Sciences University and relocated to Vieux Fort.

 In 1989, Spartan University started to participate in the Federal Family Education Loan (FFEL) program under Title IV.
 They continued their participation until 1997.
 Almost two thirds of their student body received these loans.
 Due to a high default rate and inability to provide sufficient documentation during US Department of Education review of financial assistance at the school, the school was ordered to repay several hundred thousand dollars back to the program.